challengeit/Training-Flag_Android_2015/README.md

 	*TPC*:

-	- Replace the code marked as "Bad Code" in the MainActivity class from the AsyncTaskDemo project with one AsyncTask.
+	- Replace the code marked as "Bad Code" in the MainActivity class from the AsyncTaskDemo project, with one AsyncTask.